-The Zephyr Theatre is elevating its reach of true-to-life drama this month by staging a classic Agatha Christie murder mystery in a real courtroom.
+The Gazette, Mar 7, 2019 The Zephyr Theatre is elevating its reach of true-to-life drama this month by staging a classic Agatha Christie murder mystery in a real courtroom.

 The Zephyr has partnered with the Washington County Historic Courthouse in Stillwater, allowing theatre goers to become up-close witnesses to Christie’s “Witness for the Prosecution” at the courthouse March 8-17.